 The National Bank of Georgia (NBG), in an effort to support the national currency lari (GEL), sold USD 48,5 million on 8 October.
 According to NBG, recent demand for foreign currencies, largely due to scheduled dividend payments, have put additional pressures on the exchange rate of lari, and the bank chose to intervene in currency market.
-The NBG concluded that “the macroeconomic fundamentals are robust” and that the strong of the past three years, as well as the low inflation rates since 2023, have remained the norm.
+The NBG concluded that “the macroeconomic fundamentals are robust” and that the strong economic growth of the past three years, as well as the low inflation rates since 2023, have remained the norm.

 Anti-Corruption Bureau Removes TI-Georgia from “Political actor” Status on PM’s Request